7 Different Types of Cloud Computing Structures

 - Resources are managed and can be provided either internally or by external providers.

-- An example of this is an organization can use public cloud to interact with customers, while keeping their data secured through a private cloud.
+- An example of this is an organization that can use the public cloud to interact with customers while keeping their data secured through a private cloud.

 Community Cloud